center-for-threat-informed-defense/attack-control-framework-mappings/frameworks/nist800-53-r5/README.md

 # NIST 800-53 Revision 5 Control Mappings

 This folder contains mappings of NIST Special Publication (SP) 800-53 Revision 5 to MITRE ATT&CK along with parsers and supporting data.
-NIST 800-53 R5 was mapped to ATT&CK based on its initial publication on September 2020.
-NIST published an [update on December 10, 2020](https://csrc.nist.gov/publications/detail/sp/800-53/rev-5/final) to 800-53 R5 that has not yet been evaluated.
+NIST 800-53 Rev. 5 was mapped to ATT&CK based on its initial publication in September 2020.
+NIST published an [update on December 10, 2020](https://csrc.nist.gov/publications/detail/sp/800-53/rev-5/final) to 800-53 Rev. 5 that has not yet been evaluated.

 | Mappings Version | Last Updated      | ATT&CK Version | ATT&CK Domain |
 |------------------|-------------------|----------------|---------------|